netease-im/camellia/update-en.md

 ### update
 * camellia-hot-key-sdk use ConcurrentHashMapCollector, update collector full log from error to info
 * optimize response-http-header=connection for http-console and http-accelerate-proxy
+* use direct-buffer optimize pack of camellia-hot-key and camellia-http-accelerate-proxy

 ### fix
 * none